nv-morpheus/Morpheus/docs/source/developer_guide/contributing.md

   - **Note:** `mamba` should only be installed once in the base environment

-1. Setup env variables and clone the repo:
+1. Set up env variables and clone the repo:
    ```bash
    export PYTHON_VER=3.8
    export RAPIDS_VER=22.08